HerryTech/Excel-from-scratch/stage_2/Lookup_Functions (Part 1)/README.md

 - They **break easily** when columns are moved or inserted
 - They are **case-insensitive**
 - They can be **slow** for large datasets

-## Practice Exercise
-Create an employee lookup tool that can:
-1. Return the department and salary of an employee by ID
-2. Retrieve the performance rating using VLOOKUP
-3. Use HLOOKUP for a horizontal data summary